DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-private-beta-user-tasks.md

 {{ appUserNeed({
-  description: "As someone in an administrative or mentor role at a school, I need to know what is required of me before I start a claim, So that I can prepare all the information required information ready before I start our claim."
+  description: "As someone in an administrative or mentor role at a school, I need to know what is required of me before I start a claim, So that I can prepare all the required information before I start our claim."
 }) }}

 {{ appUserNeed({
-  description: "As someone in an administrative or mentor role at a school, I need to know how many hours of training we can claim for, So that I can make sure our mentors are completing enough training hours to get the full benefits of funding, and we are submitting or claims correctly."
+  description: "As someone in an administrative or mentor role at a school, I need to know how many hours of training we can claim for, So that I can ensure our mentors are completing enough training hours to get the full benefits of funding and that we submit our claims correctly."
 }) }}

 {{ appUserNeed({